Nihss Group B Test Answers

 Frequently Asked Questions (FAQ)

 • Q: Is the NIHSS the only tool used to assess stroke severity?
-A: No, the NIHSS is a widely used and standardized tool, but clinicians also utilize other assessments, imaging results, and clinical observations to form a comprehensive picture.
+A: No, the NIHSS is a widely used and standardized tool, but clinicians also apply other assessments, imaging results, and clinical observations to form a comprehensive picture.

 • Q: Can the NIHSS scores predict long-term outcomes?
 A: While NIHSS scores are strongly correlated with short-term outcomes, they are less reliable predictors of long-term functional outcomes, which are influenced by multiple factors.